scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 interpreter.
 In order to provide this functionality Python must be able to access the information in the running Hydra simulation.
-This is accomplished by wrapping the Hydra data structures, functions, and parameters using SWIG and exposing them through the "hydra" Python extension module.
+This is accomplished by wrapping the Hydra data structures, functions, and parameters using SWIG and exposing them through the ``hydra`` Python extension module.
 The code created by SWIG includes a C++ file compiled into Hydra as a Python extension library and a Python interface file that is serialized and compiled into the Hydra code.